-The former displays the name and index of the channel, which for the RBRsolo Tu is always Turbidity (1).
+The former displays the name and index of the channel, which for the RBRcoda Tu is Turbidity (1) and Turbidity (2).
 The latter specifies the gain level used for the deployment.
 The units of measurement are NTU (Nephelometric Turbidity Units).

 Set Range to Auto to enable the auto-ranging setting.
 Your instrument will change the gain setting on the front-end amplifiers to the range most appropriate for its environment.
-To display the range change events, select Diagnostic from the dropdown under the Events button
+To display the range change events, select Diagnostic from the dropdown under the Events button in the Plot window toolbar.